icon / 24x24 / ic24-trending-up

 write your bar's business plan

-Create a business plan covering market analysis, competitor research, startup costs, and operating expenses.
+It’s important to know how to create a business plan covering market analysis, competitor research, startup costs, and operating expenses.
 In the U.S., there are typically five ways to register a new bar.
 Most bar owners operate as limited liability companies or corporations (LLCs).

 3